chmp/serde_arrow/Readme.md

 // let batch = serde_arrow::to_record_batch(&examples, schema)?;
 ```

-The written file can now be read in, for example, Python via
+The written file can now be read in Python via

 ```python
 import pandas as pd